EAST BAY BIKE PATH:

 SOCIETY ENVIRONMENTAL EDUCATION CENTER .
 (A fee is charged to tour the

-Starting from the intersection of Asylum Rd and the East Bay Bike Path; Head right on the paved trail alongside Asylum Rd.
+Starting from the intersection of Asylum Road and the East Bay Bike Path in Bristol [Eastern End]; Head right on the paved trail alongside Asylum Rd.
 Bristol Town Beach & Park straight ahead.
 Turn left via a cross-walk over Asylum Rd where the paved trail enters Colt State Park.
-After 0.5 miles you cross Colt SP Rd and come to an intersection.
+After 0.5 miles you cross *Colt State Park Road and come to an intersection.
 Head right along alongside Colt SP Rd which then merges with Colt Drive next to a boat launch.
 Your then afforded nice open views of Narragansett Bay along your right and a salt marsh on your left.
 Cross a stone bridge over an inlet where the trail veers left traveling between the inlet and Colt Drive.
-Come to a map on a signpost at 1.3 miles.
+Come to a **Map on a signpost at 1.3 miles.
 A crosswalk right leads to another paved trail.
-Continue straight, this is where you'll loop back too.
+Continue straight, this is where you'll Loop back too.
 Come to a second crosswalk and cross Colt Drive.
 The trail turns inland passing by the Park Headquarters in the old stone cow barn.
 Yes that large stone building was a barn!

 Beginning in 1905 Samuel P. Colt began to assemble the parcels of land which would become Colt Farm on Poppasquash Neck.
 Colt Farm, now Colt State Park, became a showcase of wealth.
 The entrance to the property sported a pair of bronze bulls (still there at the parks entrance off Route 114).
 Colt prided himself on operating the farm to breed prize Jersey cattle.
 The magnificent cow barn is one of the surviving structures in the park.
 For more history see; COLT STATE PARK HISTORY .